GlobularOne/snr/docs/source/user_guide/shell_commands.rst

 reload
 ^^^^^^

-It reloads the shell, note that no state will be saved (variables, loaded payload.)
+Reloads the shell, note that no state will be saved (variables, loaded payload.)
+This also loads any active configuration changes.

 .. code-block::